16 January 2018

 The novel was probably considered very risqué when it was first published.
 The young Clarissa, in flashback, has a brief romantic encounter with her close friend Sarah.
 But she is also very attracted to a young and somewhat demanding man called Peter.
 She ends up marrying a safer, more caring man and is reasonably happy; however an encounter with Peter on her party day starts her wondering what might have happened if she had made different choices.

-The film is beautifully made, and very well-casted; the younger Clarissa and friends are similar enough to their middle-aged selves that there was no problem remembering who was whom.
+The film is beautifully made, and very well-casted; Vanessa Redgrave, as ever, is perfect in her role.
+The younger Clarissa and friends are similar enough to their middle-aged selves that there was no problem remembering who was whom.
 I was a tad confused by the two time-frames for the first few minutes, but it soon became clear what was going on.

 I’m intrigued enough that I may decide to read the book at some point, but I doubt if I’ll want to see the film again.
 It made a pleasant enough evening’s viewing; the rating of PG (PG-13 in the US) seems about right, although I cannot imagine it would appeal to anyone under the age of about sixteen.